seoyeonch/Computational/02_Atomistic_Simulations/ReaxFF_Polymide_Box/README.md

 This project is included to demonstrate familiarity with MD workflows and force-field-based atomistic simulations.

+This workflow was constructed while learning LAMMPS and ReaxFF under faculty supervision, and was gradually modified and validated through test simulations and trajectory inspection.

 ## Method
 - Code: LAMMPS
 - Force field: ReaxFF (CHON-2019)